hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 this data stream with all our components.

 In our service we hold onto a Observer as a private property on our service.
-A Observer instance is generated when creating a new Observable.
+A Observer instance is generated when creating a new Observable and subscribing to it.
 The Observer allows us to push new values down our Observable data stream.
-Calling `next()` will push a new value to all subscribers to our Observable stream.
+Calling `next()` will push a new value to all subscribers of the Observable stream.

 <pre class="language-typescript">
 <code>